-Now, the reason behind this great premise was that both of these brands realized that they were speaking to the same consumer, that the same uplifting inspiring message, they were all for inclusivity, and they had very similar customer demographics, meaning, they noticed a lot of crossover between the brands and the fit for one another.
-Again, very important that we look at brand fit when crafting the right strategies for your fashion design business.
+This great premise of the Refinery29/Revlon collaboration came from the realization that both of these brands speak to the same consumer, sharing the same uplifting and inspiring message.
+The brands were all for inclusivity and had very similar customer demographics.
+There was a lot of crossover between them.
+Again, it’s very important to look at brand fit, when crafting the right strategies for your fashion design business.

-For our growth stage fashion design business customers out there, it’s very important that you start to understand how you can synergize your brand and your brand voice with the right types of partnerships.
-I’ve seen a lot of independent fashion brands fall flat when it comes to strategic partnerships because they’re just looking for another voice that can help amplify their voice without realizing if it’s the right fit.
-Now, what is a right fit?
-The right fit means, “Hey, our brand voices are aligned, we’re speaking to the same customer, right, this is going to be a revolutionary partnership on both ends and hey, we’re not just going to collaborate on, let’s say, a product but we’re going to actually make something, a through-and-through experiential interface.”
-With the Refinery29 collaboration, they also launched that through a Snapchat partnership as well.
-So it not only went through their physical spaces, it also went through on the digital side.
-So growth stage guys, really start to think about how you can be bridging in-store and real-life collaboration as well as how that transfers over into digital.
+Growth Stage Businesses: It’s very important to understand how to synergize your brand and brand voice with the right types of partnerships.
+Many independent fashion brands fail when it comes to strategic partnerships because they’re looking for another voice that can amplify theirs, without determining if it’s the right fit.
+The right fit means your brand voices are aligned, you’re speaking to the same customer and it’s going to be a revolutionary partnership on both ends.
+You’re not just going to collaborate on a product; you’re going to create something, a through-and-through experiential interface.

-All right, guys.
-Good luck with planning partnerships for 2019.
-If you need help putting together your strategic marketing plan, identifying key retailers or independent fashion brands as potential partners, and executing on those partnerships, do send us an email at email@example.com.
-We’d love to assist you with 2019 strategies and beyond.
-Leave a comment below, always would love to hear from you.
-Have a great day.
-Bye.
+If you need help putting together your strategic marketing plan, identifying key retailers or independent fashion brands as potential partners and executing on those partnerships, send us an email at email@example.com.
+We’d love to assist you in 2019 and beyond.